madetech/blog/posts/the_developers_who_said_it_best.md

 **- Alan Perlis**

-There are so many interesting programmnig languages that aim to solve problems in different ways.
+There are so many interesting programming languages that aim to solve problems in different ways.
 Don't waste time learning new languages that follow the same paradigm but only differ in syntax, you probably understand the underlying concepts anyway.